What is the Schengen Information System (SIS)?

 In which countries is SIS in operation?

-As of July 2019, SIS is in operation in 30 European countries, including 26 EU Member States (only Cyprus is not yet connected to SIS) and 4 Schengen Associated Countries (Switzerland, Norway, Liechtenstein and Iceland).
+SIS is in operation in 30 European countries, including 26 EU Member States and 4 Schengen Associated Countries (Switzerland, Norway, Liechtenstein and Iceland).
+Cyprus will be the last EU country to join and is expected to go-live later in 2023.

 EU Member States with special arrangements:

-Bulgaria, Romania and Croatia are not yet part of the area without internal border checks (the 'Schengen area').
-However, since August 2018, Bulgaria and Romania started using fully SIS.
+Bulgaria and Romania are not yet part of the area without internal border checks (the 'Schengen area').
+However, since August 2018, Bulgaria and Romania started fully using SIS.
 A Council Decision is still required for the lifting of checks at the internal borders of these two Member States.
-In the case of Croatia, there are still some restrictions regarding its use of Schengen-wide SIS alerts for the purposes of refusing entry into or stay in the Schengen area.
-Those restrictions will be lifted as soon as Croatia has become a part of the area without internal border checks.

-Post Brexit the United Kingdom will no longer participate in SIS but continues to avail of other channels of cooperation.
+Since Brexit the United Kingdom are no longer participate in SIS but continues to avail of other channels of cooperation.